brianbirir/virtual-sensor/README.md

-# Virtual Sensor
+# Virtual IoT Sensor and Gateway
-A virtual sensor for testing mqtt clients.
+A virtual sensor and gateway for testing MQTT clients.
+This application can be used to create one or more virtual sensors dynamically that are connected to a virtual gateway.

 ## Requirements